 The goal of a cold email is not an instant conversion, but building the relationship from strangers to business partners.
 In other words, to warm those leads up little by little.

-How has the way of cold emailing changed?
+How has cold emailing changed?

-Cold emailing has come a long way since it was first used in sales.
-It used to be that the sole purpose of sending cold emails was to pitch the offer.
-Usually one, generic message was sent to a large group of prospects without any personalization or segmentation whatsoever.
+In the olden days, the sole purpose of sending cold emails was to pitch the offer.
+Usually, one generic message was sent to a large group of prospects without any personalization or segmentation whatsoever.

 Since the method was new and not many people did business via email yet, such a mass-sales-oriented approach actually worked great as a lead generation method.
 But the more copy-paste type of messages flooded the prospects’ inboxes, the less effective this approach became.
 People grew sensitive to the salesy tone and the generic character of cold emails.